Limeth/WesteroscraftLauncher/README.md

 Westeroscraft Launcher is the custom launcher for installing and updating Westeroscraft with built-in byte patching for easy upgrading/downgrading of Minecraft versions.

 ## What is Westeroscraft?
-Westeroscraft is a modified version of the Minecraft client, which you can access through the the Westeroscraft Launcher, and when connecting to a server with SpoutPlugin, it allows you to unlock most of the features of SpoutPlugin, such as custom blocks, items, texture packs, etc. It also gives several speed improvements, a minimap, an overview map, etc.
+Westeroscraft is a Minecraft server, which you can access through the the Westeroscraft Launcher.

 [![Westeroscraft][Logo]][Homepage]
 [Homepage] | [Forums] | [Twitter]